openclimatefix/nowcasting_forecast/README.md

 ### ☀️ nowcasting_forecast

 `app.py` is the main entry point for running the forecast module.
 It contains the following arguments:
-- --db-url: the database urls that the forecasts will be saved too
+- --db-url: the database url that the forecasts will be saved too
 - --fake: Create fake forecast, mainly used for testing

 The app has three main steps